 Traditionally, items were loosely tracked as they left one facility and traveled to their next destination.
 That is no longer tolerable.
-Current pressures require real-time, reliable and accurate access to information.
-The ability to update your ERP with material movements as they occur is a must when responding to changes in demand or unexpected problems.
+Current pressures require real-time, reliable, and accurate access to information.
+The ability to update your ERP manufacturing process with material movements as they occur is a must when responding to changes in demand or unexpected problems.
 Automatic identification and data capture (ADC/AIDC) in the form of mobile barcode software may be the answer.

 Vision Engraving provides an illuminating example:

 In business for more than 20 years, Vision Engraving & Routing Systems is the largest engraving machine manufacturer in North America.
 The company relied heavily on a paper-based production order process to monitor the building of approximately 250 machines on its production line.
 Employees spent a great deal of time manually entering and updating tracking information, which reduced the time they were actually producing products.

 The manufacturer deployed RFgen Mobile Foundations for SAP Business One and replaced its paper and data entry with wireless barcode scanners to automate data collection.

 The end results?